Sukhamanpreet/data-science/README.md

-# This is data-science portfolia.
+# This is data-science portfolio.
 Here are some of the projects done during studies.